Sarbesh1234/CS100-Final-Project/README.md

 3. What will be the input/output of your project?

 Our project input and output will involve movements of chess pieces.
 So, for example, the user will specify the location of a piece they want to move and then the destination they want to move it to.
 For previously saved games, we will allow users to name the game and save it for later to be played again.
+The output of this project will display the chess board in its current state after any piece is moved.
+The game will also display error messages if a piece is moved into an invalid location.

 4. What are the features that the project provides?